Neural engineering: Neural tissue regeneration and repair

-Current approaches to clinical treatment
+Surgical treatment

-End to end surgical suture of damaged nerve ends can repair small gaps with autologous nerve grafts.
-For larger injuries, an autologous nerve graft that has been harvested from another site in the body might be used, though this process is time-consuming, costly and requires two surgeries.
-Clinical treatment for CNS is minimally available and focuses mostly on reducing collateral damage caused by bone fragments near the site of injury or inflammation.
-After swelling surrounding injury lessens, patients undergo rehabilitation so that remaining nerves can be trained to compensate for the lack of nerve function in injured nerves.
-No treatment currently exists to restore nerve function of CNS nerves that have been damaged.
+End-to-end surgical suture of damaged nerve ends can repair small gaps with autologous nerve grafts.
+For larger injuries, an autologous nerve graft that has been harvested from another site in the body might be used, though this process is time-consuming, costly, and requiring two surgeries.
+Clinical treatment for the central nervous system (CNS) is minimally available and focuses mostly on reducing collateral damage caused by bone fragments near the site of injury or inflammation.
+After swelling surrounding the injury lessens, patients undergo rehabilitation so that the remaining nerves can be trained to compensate for the lack of nerve function in the injured nerves.
+No surgical treatment currently exists to restore nerve function of CNS nerves that have been damaged.

 Engineering strategies for repair

 Engineering strategies for the repair of spinal cord injury are focused on creating a friendly environment for nerve regeneration.
-Only Peripheral PNS nerve damage has been clinically possible so far, but advances in research of genetic techniques and biomaterials demonstrate the potential for SC nerves to regenerate in permissible environments.
+Only peripheral nervous system (PNS) nerve damage has been clinically possible so far, but advances in research of genetic techniques and biomaterials demonstrate the potential for spinal cord (SC) nerves to regenerate in permissible environments.

-Due to the limited ability of the body to regenerate axonal bundles, neural engineering scientists develop different biomimetic strategies that can provide a bond across the lesion while giving optimal morphological, chemical, and biological signals for the recovery of nervous tissue.
-Neural tissue engineering defends external biomaterial supports, with cells and bioactive molecules to overcome the inhibitory environment and successfully repair the nervous system.
+Due to the limited ability of the body to regenerate axonal bundles, neural engineering scientists develop different biomimetic strategies that can provide a bond across the lesion while generating optimal morphological, chemical, and biological signals for the recovery of nervous tissue.
+Neural tissue engineering defends external biomaterial supports, with cells and bioactive molecules to overcome an inhibitory environment and successfully repair the nervous system.
 The idea is to develop materials with dimensions, morphology, and characteristics determined as implantable devices or biomaterials.
-The objective is to obtain biocompatible structures integrated into the surrounding tissue that can be invaded or replaced by native cells and recover lost functionality.
-Biomaterials have a natural origin and an identical or very similar nature to the tissue to be restored: Collagen, Gelatin, Hyaluronic Acid, Alginate, and Chitosan.
+The objective is to obtain biocompatible structures integrated into the surrounding tissue that can be invaded or replaced by native cells to recover lost functionality.
+Biomaterials have a natural origin and an identical or very similar nature to the tissue to be restored: collagen, gelatin, hyaluronic acid, alginate, and chitosan.
 While synthetic biomaterials, such as polycaprolactone, poly-L-lactic acid, poly-D, and l-lactic-co-glycolic acid, and conductive polymers, are a common approach in neural tissue repair, they come with certain limitations.
 These include reduced bioactivity, which can increase the risk of rejection after implantation.